Careless-Loser/Web-Dev-II_SA-1_Clone-Tasks/Class Activity/Ex 5/Task 1/README.md

 - **Forms**: HTML5 improves form handling with new input types (e.g., date, color).

-## To-Do Project
-- Create a small webpage using the following sections:

-Header
-Navigation bar
-Article content
-Side content (aside)
-Footer
-Each section must use the appropriate HTML tags as demonstrated in the tutorial.

 ## Scoring Criteria
 - **Correctness of HTML structure**: 5/10
 - **Appropriate usage of HTML tags**: 5/10